 - To avoid being overwhelmed with texts or descriptions the writer should plan the visual part and work on it page by page.

-- Once all the requirements are completed it should be sent through e-mail at email@example.com and must have the title of your manuscript as the “Subject” of the e-mail.
+- Once all the requirements are completed it should be sent through e-mail at firstname.lastname@example.org and must have the title of the manuscript as the “Subject” of the e-mail.
 Confirmation that the e-mail was received will be sent but the feedback will be sent after a month.
 We do not accept manuscripts or portfolio sent through PM on any of our social media account.

 - Resume must be sent along with the manuscript.
 Included are real name, contact numbers, e-mail, complete address, age, date of birth, schools attended, year graduated, course, current company, job position, and the list of published works in case the applicant already submitted under a different company or imprint.